MWRuszczycky/btx/README.md

 % folder = Chemistry/terpenoids
 % file = Cats_2016_JImpRes.pdf
 ```
-Metadata can be associated with the reference as comments that immediately follow the closing brace with no new lines in between (see example above).
-White space as well as any comment blocks that do not represent metadata are ignored.
+All comments must be preceeded by a `%`-symbol as they do in *LaTeX*, and **will be stripped unless they immediately follow the entry**.
+Comments that immediately follow the entry (i.e., not separated from the closing brace by an empty line) as shown in the above example will be retained as metadata associated with the entry.
+Likewise, *btx* does not (yet) work with `@PREAMBLE`, `@COMMENT` or `@STRING` entry types nor does it work with the `#`-concantenation operator.

 ## Installation